Stop throwing your money in the garbage bin. You can save money in Israel. 20 tips to beat the shrinking wallet syndrome.

 - Alon Gal, Israel’s leading business coach shares his top money management tips for olim

 If you use public transport more than once a day, make sure you have a monthly pass for the RavKav smart card ticketing system.
 You will save a minimum of 50 shekels a month and even more on combined tickets.
+If you seldom use public transport, pay for your rides via apps like Moovit or Rav Pass where you pay per ride debited to your credit card.

 There is no way around it, if you want to cut down your expenses, you have to be disciplined and change your spending habits.
+Add these savings up and you’ve reached over 10,000NIS/year.